-Pre-Authorization services in healthcare is a step in the revenue cycle management process.
+Authorization services in healthcare is a step in the revenue cycle management process.
 This comes after Insurance eligibility verification process.
-The output from verification process forms the base for pre-authorization process.
-Authorization helps the healthcare organization in appropriate payment collection for the services rendered, reducing denials and follow-up on the same.
+The output from verification process forms the base for authorization process.
+Prior Authorization in Medical Billing helps the healthcare organization in appropriate payment collection for the services rendered, reducing denials and follow-up on the same.

 Pre authorization in medical billing helps in hassle free claim of bills.
 Authorization does not guarantee payment of bills.
-However, not having a pre-approval can result in non-payment or denial of the bills.
+However, not having a approval can result in non-payment or denial of the bills.

-Right diagnosis and providing the correct medical codes are very crucial in pre-authorization.
-Correct coding and documenting the required procedure before the treatment is the key for timely pre-authorization.
+Right diagnosis and providing the correct medical codes are very crucial in authorization.
+Correct coding and documenting the required procedure before the treatment is the key for timely authorization.
 This is often a challenging task.
 A coder’s role and task make a huge impact in this process.

 When health care providers fail to secure the necessary approvals and the payment is denied by the payer (insurance company), the hospital has to make a decision whether to absorb the cost or collect from the patients.
 During the verification process, procedures not covered under the health plan of the patient are clearly understood and noted.
 When the patient receives those benefits or treatments not covered under their insurance plan, patient is responsible to pay for those services.
 However, when claims get denied due to the failure from the provider’s end to receive authorization, they are obliged to absorb the cost themselves resulting in financial loss affecting the overall revenue cycle.

-Some of the best practices in Pre-authorization services in medical billing to ensure a smooth process are:
+Some of the best practices in authorization services in medical billing to ensure a smooth process are:

-• Doing a thorough verification process to know the services covered to obtain pre-authorization
+• Doing a thorough verification process to know the services covered to obtain authorization

 • Maintaining complete documentation and record of all necessary information